plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 When you navigate back to your Plausible dashboard, you should see the number of visitors who triggered the custom event.
 Custom events are listed at the bottom of your dashboard in the "Goal Conversions" section.
 Your custom event will appear there as soon as the first conversion has been recorded.

+For more details on custom events, please check out [this documentation page](https://plausible.io/docs/custom-event-goals).

+## How to send custom properties

+You can attach custom properties when sending pageviews or custom events to create custom metrics.
+Custom properties allow you to collect and analyze metrics that we don't track automatically.

+For example, say you want to track your blog posts by `author`.
+Every time a visitor lands on one of the posts, you can send a pageview with the property `author=...`.
+You can then filter your Plausible dashboard by a specific author to see all the relevant stats for the posts published by that particular writer.

+Some other examples of stats you can get by sending custom properties:

+* Filter content by the publication date, page type, ID, tag or category
+* Filter visitors by login status or user role
+* Filter visitors by language they're viewing your website in
+* Filter visitors by how many prefer or use the dark mode
+* Filter by the segment that saw a particular variation of your site which is useful for A/B testing

+Here's how to use custom properties:

-### Custom properties can be attached to events
+### Custom properties for custom events

-Custom properties can be attached to events to capture dynamic elements and to further break down goal conversions.
 Let's say you have a contact form both in the header and footer of your site.

 In addition to tracking submissions, you might want to know which section of your site the form was submitted on.
 Instead of creating separate goals for each form, you can send a custom property instead: